 In sync with all that’s dark and that rare glimmers of hope, I reign and renounce, to all that the world presents.
-How does a dog attempt to scribble that what is the White Dog movie review?

 Perhaps with the recognition that my world is monochrome.
 My dreams, colorless; retina, colorblind.
 The world is quiet here.
 Unlike humans, I see the world in dualities ─ the caressing touch, good; the stoning arm, bad.
 From neighborhood cats to screeching cars; coffee beans to cinnamon and Christmas to confetti, everything, devoid of color, but for black & white.
 But I don’t assign attribute to colors; my black is as graceful as my white.
 The day and the night, shining knights.